-(a) Safeguards shall terminate on nuclear material subject to safeguards under this Agreement, under the conditions set forth in Article 11.
-Where the conditions of that Article are not met, but the Government of Canada considers that the recovery of safeguarded nuclear material from residues is not for the time being practicable or desirable, the Government of Canada and the Agency shall consult on the appropriate safeguards measures to be applied.
+(a) Safeguards under this Agreement shall terminate on nuclear material under the conditions set forth in article 11.
+Where the conditions of that Article are not met, but the Government of Japan considers that the recovery of nuclear material subject to safeguards under this Agreement from residues is not for the time being practicable or desirable, the Government of Japan and the Agency shall consult on the appropriate safeguards measures to be applied.

-(b) Safeguards shall terminate on nuclear material subject to safeguards under this Agreement, under the conditions set forth in Article 13, provided that the Government of Canada and the Agency agree that such nuclear material is practicably irrecoverable.
+(b) Safeguards under this Agreement shall terminate on nuclear material under the conditions set forth in article 13, provided that the Government of Japan and the Agency agree that such nuclear material is practicably irrecoverable.